How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Minimize Interference:

-• Avoid USB 3.0 devices near your Bluetooth adapter.
-USB 3.0 ports are known to generate 2.4GHz interference that disrupts Bluetooth audio.
+• Avoid USB 3.0 devices near your Bluetooth adapter — they generate 2.4GHz interference.

 • Stay within optimal range (typically 30 feet for most earbuds).